Get Started

 The problem

-AI agents struggle with the same thing humans do: finding the right context in a sea of files.
-Without structure, agents waste tokens on irrelevant content or miss critical context.
-You re-explain your project at the start of every session; agents make decisions that contradict earlier ones; knowledge from weeks of work evaporates when the context window closes.
-This is a knowledge architecture problem, not an agent capability problem — the agent is capable; it has nowhere to look.
+AI agents struggle with the same thing people do: finding the right context in a sea of files.
+Without structure, an agent burns tokens on the wrong content — or misses what matters.
+You re-explain the project every session.
+Agents contradict decisions they made last week.
+Weeks of work vanish when the context window closes.

-aDNA provides three things:
+aDNA gives a project three things:

-What the structure looks like
+What a project looks like

 your-project.aDNA/